 Clearly, support and guidance are needed to push inclusion in teaching and learning materials.
-A new guide developed by the U.S. Agency for International Development’s (USAID’s) Bureau for Africa–Education provides a way forward.
+A new guide developed by USAID’s Bureau for Africa–Education provides a way forward.
 The Guide for Strengthening Gender Equality and Inclusiveness in Teaching and Learning Materials (henceforth referred to as the Guide) provides important facts, insights, and guidance to help address the need for improved inclusivity in teaching and learning materials, particularly at the primary grade level.
 The Guide also provides worksheets for those developing or revising texts to evaluate the inclusiveness of the teaching and learning materials.
 The following paragraphs describe each of the key takeaways across four thematic areas: equal frequency of representation, gender equitable and inclusive illustrations, gender equitable and inclusive language, and gender equitable and transformational roles.

 Gender Equitable and Inclusive Language: Seemingly small language cues can have a large impact on inclusiveness in materials.
 For example, in languages in which gender is encoded into the pronoun system, such as in English, it is best to alternate the pronouns for characters in which gender is not specified.
 The text should alternate using “she” and “he” as well as “him” and “her.”
 Another area for consideration in equitable language is the use of “person-first” language, for example, individuals with a disability should be described as “a boy who is blind” instead of “a blind boy.”